character0/Challenges/README.md

 def largestCity = mergedDataSource.find { key, value -> value.getAt("population") as Long == largestPopulation }
  ```

-From my cleansed dataset, sorting by population values and taking the first (or last entry depending on sort order) will
+From my cleansed dataset, I collect the population values and place them into a simple List where I am then able to find the max value
-yield the highest value.
+using the lib. function.
 I am then able to find the row entry from my cleansed data set using the population value as the key.

 **What is the total population of all cities in Brazil (CountryCode == BRA)?**